thepeergroup/aspen/README.md

 To solve all of these issues, we can define custom grammars.

 __Custom grammars__ define sentences and assign them to Cypher statements.
 Once we define a custom grammar, we can write a simple sentence—with no parentheses or brackets!—and it will populate a Cypher statement.

+> NOTE: Protections don't cover Custom Grammar—only "vanilla" Aspen.
+We figure, if you're writing a custom grammar, you're being careful about the Cypher template you're writing.

 Let's say we want to be able to write "Chuck donated $20 to Alexandria.", and have it map to a Cypher statement.